- Models of visual categorization

 IEEE Transactions on Pattern Analysis and Machine Intelligence

-T. Serre, L. Wolf, S. Bileschi, M. Riesenhuber, T. Poggio
+T. Serre, L. Wolf, S. Bileschi, M. Riesenhuber & T. Poggio

 - A feedforward architecture accounts for rapid categorization*